Image 1 of 5

 Wildlife: Birds, pollinators, beneficial insects

-Uses: Meadows, rain gardens, borders, erosion control, restoration
+Uses: Screening, deer bedding, meadows, rain gardens, borders, erosion control, restoration

 A versatile and dependable native grass, Switchgrass adds year-round interest and strong ecological benefits to gardens and landscapes.
 Growing 3–6 feet tall, it features airy, pink-tinged seed heads in late summer and turns a warm golden color in fall.
 Its upright, clumping habit works well in prairie plantings, borders, and naturalized areas.